 Add to that the art made by George Perez in his prime and you get one of the most amazing projects in DC’s entire output in the at least the 1980s, but I would go as far as stating that this is the definitive era of Wonder Woman–you simply can’t go wrong with this run.

 There have been multiple great Wonder Woman storylines throughout the years, but I still find Gods and Mortals to be the absolute peak in the character’s entire history and a very defined look of her mythos, her archetype and all the core values that make Diana the timeless icon that she is.

 which also collects both stories (plus more…) in one really nice looking book.

 That’s all for now, friends!
-As we always say… keep reading good comics!
+Hope you liked our list of the best Wonder Woman comics stories that you can read, and as we always say… keep reading good comics!